-Use our reusable water bottles instead of buying bottled water
+Use our reusable water bottles (and free refill) instead of buying bottled water

 Take a quick shower instead of a long, brim-filled bath

-Pack less – you’ll be more fuel-efficient because you’ll have less to move!
+Pack lightly!
+You’ll be more fuel-efficient because you’ll have less to move!

 Avoid plastic bags and other packaging – travel with a reusable shopping bag or similar